 On the path

-- Start by sketching out the tree of life.
-Draw the leaf like shapes and from there move on to the more geometric leaves shapes
+Step 1 – Start by sketching out the tree of life.
+Draw the leaf-like shapes and from there move on to the more geometric leaves shapes

-- Measure how much tin foil you are going to use to cover your board and then cut it out.
-Use your paint brush and coat the board with a very fine layer of glue.
+Step 4 – Measure how much tinfoil you are going to use to cover your board and then cut it out.
+Use your paintbrush and coat the board with a very fine layer of glue.
 Put your tin foil on top and press lightly around the yarn pieces to make the embossed look.
 Let this dry.

-- Time to color!
+Step 5 – Time to color!
 Now you can pick different colors and decorate your stained glass.
-Make sure you color the raised areas a different shade then the places that have been flattened.
+Make sure you color the raised areas a different shade than the places that have been flattened.